-During some of the lectures (~15) there will be a discussion period.
-Group work between students will be encouraged through the proposing of several questions, each group working on answering 1-2 questions pertaining to the topic at hand.
-This is a part of class participation; students will turn in their group work on notebook paper with group member names.
-The calculations/answers will be looked over for "good faith" effort & group members will be awarded 3 points each for the day's work.
-Absent students, whom are not present to participate, earn a zero (0) out of 3 points for that day's in-class discussion work.
-The discussion work cannot be made up outside of class time.
+During most of the lectures (~13), there will be a discussion period.
+Group work between students is encouraged through the proposing of several sample questions, each group working on answering 1-2 questions pertaining to the topic at hand.
+This is a part of class participation; students will turn in their group work on discussion sheets with group member names.
+The calculations/answers will be looked over for "good faith" effort.
+Group members will be awarded 3 points each for the day's discussion worksheet.
+Absent students, whom are not present to participate, earn a zero (0) out of 3 points for that day's in-class discussion worksheet.
+Discussion work cannot be made up outside of class time if absent.